-Anyone who loves fighting games knows the importance of a good fight stick.
-It must be responsive, sturdy, easy to use, and ideally have a nice, long cable.
-Unfortunately, the Nintendo Switch is still new enough that it doesn't have a ton of options in the way of good, compatible fight sticks, and its tiny Joy-Cons won't do if you want to get seriously competitive.
-Fortunately, the handful of fight sticks out there are all mostly solid choices for the amount you pay for them and are even compatible with other platforms as well, so you don't have to buy a bunch of peripherals for every device you own.
+Anyone who loves fighting games on Switch knows the importance of a good fight stick.
+Whether you're fighting in Super Smash Bros.
+Ultimate or going old school in the Street Fighter 30th Anniversary Collection, you need a fight stick that's responsive, sturdy, easy to use, and ideally have a nice, long cable.
+Unfortunately, the Nintendo Switch doesn't have many options in the way of good, compatible fight sticks, and its tiny Joy-Cons won't do if you want to get seriously competitive.
+Fortunately, the Nintendo Switch fight sticks that are available right now are all mostly solid choices for the amount you pay for them and are even compatible with other platforms as well, so you don't have to buy a bunch of peripherals for every device you own.

 - The top of the line: HORI Real Arcade Pro V